Soshiro-Hoshina/runningword_p.Activity_python/README.md

-"# Created this code for future reference "
+" Created this code for future reference "
+"tkinter (GUI)-so it execute properly"